One Kitty Picks on Another

 When you are not there to supervise, it is best to keep the kitties separated.
 Feeding cats communally (at the same time, but from separate bowls/plates) is also helpful to encourage bonding.
 Always feed them at a distance where they feel comfortable.
 Cats should be free fed, as well as have communal meals, such as wet food.
 When food is rationed, cats can be restless, and this often can create spats or aggression between cats.

 Alana Stevenson can be reached through her website AlanaStevenson.com.
-She provides behavioral consultations by phone, video & skype.
+She provides consultations by phone and Skype.